Events – get involved

 Reconciliation is everyone’s business and there are many ways you can get involved in making reconciliation a reality in your workplace or community.

-Reconciliation is everyone’s business – and it doesn’t only matter in Reconciliation Week.
-Your workgroup might like to think about some of these activities and actions during the year.
+Reconciliation is everyone’s business – and it doesn’t only matter in National Reconciliation Week.
+Your workgroup might like to think about some of these activities and actions during the year:

 - A cultural walk in your area (your local Land Council or local Council are good places to ask about these)

-- A lunchtime Aboriginal and Torres Strait Islander sports event (there is something for everyone!)
+- A lunchtime Aboriginal and/or Torres Strait Islander sports event (there is something for everyone!)

 - Start a Reconciliation Book Club

-- Start a Reconciliation Film Club (some great ideas here)
+- Start a Reconciliation Film Club (some great ideas)

 - Organise a night out with colleagues and see an Indigenous musical artist or a relevant film or theatre production